mwerner/spigot/README.md

 ## Future

-Some features I'd like to add in the future
+Features to be added in the future:

 - Callbacks
 - Interpolating values